Research

 node server.mjs

 Open the URL it prints in a web browser.
 It will show Apollo Sandbox, a web-based tool for running GraphQL operations.
-Try running the operation query { hello }!
+Try running the operation query { hello }

-Apollo Server's built-in Express middleware lets you run your GraphQL server as part of an app built with Express, the most popular web framework for Node.
+Apollo Server's Express middleware lets you run your GraphQL server as part of an app built with Express, the most popular web framework for Node.

-npm install @apollo/server graphql express cors body-parser
+npm install @apollo/server @as-integrations/express5 graphql express cors

-If using Typescript you may also need to install additional type declaration packages as development dependencies to avoid common errors when importing the above packages (i.e. Could not find a declaration file for module 'cors'):
+If using Typescript you may also need to install additional type declaration packages as development dependencies to avoid common errors when importing the above packages (i.e. Could not find a declaration file for module 'cors

-npm install --save-dev @types/cors @types/express @types/body-parser
+npm install --save-dev @types/cors @types/express

 import { ApolloServer } from '@apollo/server';

-import { expressMiddleware } from '@apollo/server/express4';
+import { expressMiddleware } from '@as-integrations/express5';

 import { ApolloServerPluginDrainHttpServer } from '@apollo/server/plugin/drainHttpServer'